ricardbejarano/haproxy/README.md

 ## Security

-This image attempts to build a secure HAProxy Docker image.
+This image attempts to build a secure HAProxy container image.

 It does so by the following ways: